THashimoto27/exercise4_datamining/Exercises4.md

 </tbody>
 </table>

-From the result, PC2, PC7 and PC8 are the almost same positive coefficients.
-Combined Combined with Correlation and PCA’s heatmap, we can think **the uncategorized tweet might be related to “art”, “tv film”, and “business”**
+From the result, PC1 and PC6 are the positive coefficients and high coefficient values, and out of them the coefficient of the PC6 is highest.
+So we can think **the uncategorized tweet might be related to “current\_events”, “business”, “small\_business”, and “news”**

 ## 2-4 Conclusion

 ### Summarized our results

 To understand market segmentation easier, we suggested eight groups from diverse categorized items.
+That is (1)chatter, shopping, photo\_sharing.
-That is (1) business small business, current events, (2) crafts, home and garden dating, school, (3) personal fitness, health nutrition, outdoors, travel, politics, computers, (4) art, tv film, (5) fashion, cooking, beauty, (6) college univ, online gaming, sports playing, (7) parenting, religion, sports fandom, food, family, and (8) shopping, chatter, photo sharing.
+(2)health nutrition, personal fitness, outdoors.
+(3) fashion, cooking, beauty, (4)college univ, online gaming, sports playing, (5)eco, home and garden, crafts, (6)current\_events, small\_business, business, news, (7) computers, travel, politics, dating, and (8) music, tv\_film, news.

 Also, we combined the result of these groups and the linear probability model and estimated which kind of groups were close to “uncategorized”.
-From the result, we could think “uncategorized” tweets might be related to “art”, “tv film”, and “business”.
+From the result, we could think “uncategorized” tweets might be related to “current\_events”, “business”, “small\_business”, and “news”.

 ### Suggestion for “NutrientH20”